-Professor, Cellular & Physiological Sciences and Surgery, University of British Columbia, Diabetes Research Group Leader, School of Biomedical Engineering, Life Sciences Institute
+Professor, Cellular & Physiological Sciences and Surgery, Diabetes Research Group Leader, University of British Columbia

 Dr. Kieffer’s laboratory is focused on the development of novel gene and cell therapy approaches to treat diabetes.
 He has co-authored >175 peer reviewed publications on these topics in addition to several book chapters and patents and given >100 invited presentations.
 He has mentored >40 graduate students and postdoctoral fellows in addition to numerous undergraduates and is an active teacher.
 He has received scholarships from the Canadian Diabetes Association (CDA), the Alberta Heritage Foundation for Medical Research, the Michael Smith Foundation for Health Research, and the JDRF and his research has been supported by these agencies, in addition to the Canadian Institutes of Health Research (CIHR), Canadian Foundation for Innovation and the Stem Cell Network.
 Dr. Kieffer has also been a reviewer and member of grants review committees for these agencies, including serving as Scientific Officer and Chair on CIHR and CDA committees.
 In 2010 he received the CDA Young Scientist Award and in 2018 was elected as a Fellow of the Canadian Academy of Health Sciences.
 In 2016 he spent 1 year on sabbatical at The Center for iPS Cell Research and Application (CiRA), Kyoto University.